Finite Element Analysis

 Finite Element Analysis (FEA) Services to Ensure Equipment Integrity, Safety & Reliability

-Finite element analysis services on vessels, heat exchangers, skids and other power / process / manufacturing equipment.
-This includes stress, thermal, vibration, and fatigue finite element analysis techniques – to ensure equipment structural integrity, performance, safety and reliability.
+We provide Finite Element Analysis services on vessels, heat exchangers, skids and other power / process / manufacturing equipment.
+Stress, thermal, vibration, and fatigue analysis techniques are used to ensure equipment structural integrity, performance, safety and reliability.

-We provide both design/ analysis of new equipment as well as analysis of operating equipment to codes including AWS, API, and ASME.
-The benefits of FEA Analysis include:
+This includes both design/ analysis of new equipment and analysis of operating equipment to codes including AWS, API, and ASME.
+The benefits of FEA Analysis includes:

-• Creating a Stronger, Safer Product – often parts fail prematurely in fatigue.
+• Creating a Stronger, Safer Product – components often fail prematurely in fatigue.
 FEA determines where weaknesses are, and is used to create a stronger design

-• Reduce Unneeded Material – areas with low stresses add needless weight & cost to the part
+• Reducing Unneeded Material – low stressed areas add needless weight & cost to the part

-• Determine the Strength of a Part – FEA Analysis can predict under what conditions an object will fail and whether it will meet code even without testing
+• Determining the Strength of a Part – FEA Analysis can predict under what conditions an object will fail and whether it will meet code even without testing

 Thermal FEA Model of Electrical Busway